 Companies like ZipRecruiter or Prevue HR, can narrow your target and assist the HR team by eliminating unqualified candidates, launching an assessment and even providing interview questions based on the position.

-Job fairs are great – especially if your company is the only one there!
-Having to compete with numerous other companies for the best candidates is not ideal; so consider holding your own job fair.
-You can meet and greet potential employees up close and personal.
+Job fairs are great — especially if your company is the only one there!
+Having to compete with numerous other companies for the best candidates is not ideal, so consider holding your own job fair.
+When you are the only employer in the room, every conversation is focused on your opportunity.

 10. Start an Employee Referral Program